madhubindu11/BankAA/README.md

 ✔️ K-Means clustering with customer segmentation

 🛠️ Technologies Used
-Python : Coding
+Python : Coding,
-Pandas: Data manipulation
+Pandas: Data manipulation,
-Numpy : To push numerical Values
+Numpy : To push numerical Values,
-Matplotlib & Seaborn: Data visualization
+Matplotlib & Seaborn: Data visualization and
-Scikit-learn: Machine learning (K-Means clustering)
+Scikit-learn: Machine learning (K-Means clustering).

 🚀 How to Use
 1️⃣ Clone this repository: